xpqz/dyalog-docs/language-reference-guide/docs/system-functions/system-functions-categorised/component-files/fcopy.md

 `Y` must be a simple integer scalar or 1 or 2-element vector containing the file tie number and optional passnumber.
 The file need not be tied exclusively.

 `X` is a character vector containing the name of a new file to be copied to.
 If no file extension is supplied, the first extension specified by the   **CFEXT** parameter will be added.
-See CFEXT Parameter[ CFEXT](../../../../../windows-installation-and-configuration-guide/configuration-parameters/configuration-parameters).
+See [ CFEXT](../../../../../windows-installation-and-configuration-guide/configuration-parameters/configuration-parameters).

 `⎕FCOPY` creates a copy of the tied file specified by `Y`, named `X`.